darkspr1te/J2534-pic/README.md

 CAN IC:MCP2551
 K-Line : Transistor
 ```
-### Warning: Using this software on your device will erase OEM bootloader+firmware and your will no longer be able to use it in it's original application
+### Warning: Using this software on your device will erase OEM bootloader+firmware and you will no longer be able to use it in it's original application

 ### Still TODO: